HenrikJoreteg/jquery-sliding-message/index.markdown

 title: Home
 ---

-# jQuery Message Slider Plugin
+# jQuery Sliding Message Plugin
 by [Henrik Joreteg](http://joreteg.com)

 This plugin provides a cool way to temporarily display messages to the user.